CastilloAnthony/Extreme_Reactor_Interface/README.md

 For first time users, you will have to wait a couple of minutes while cryptography parameters are generated.

 ### Todo
-- Homepage
-    - Describes certain aspects of the connected reactor/turbine
-    - Their variant, statuses
 - Add non-default help text to all pages
     - Turbine Summary
     - Reactor Summary